 The cafeteria offers a daily "hot lunch" with a limited number of side items such as chips, packaged snack cakes, drinks, and ice cream.
-Please refer to Policy ADF-AP1 regarding nutritional standards to be served during school hours.
+Please refer to Policy ADF-AP1 regarding nutritional standards to be served during school hours, which do not apply to food or beverages brought from home by students for consumption solely by the student or food or beverages created or used by students as part of the district's instructional program.
 We ask that all food and drink be consumed in the cafeteria.